sirfrank/FLASK_working_multiform/README.md

-# working 2 form on a route
+# working - 2 forms on a route

 ## roadblocks:
  - must be a` <form> </form>` on the rendered html